7 steps to create a winning brand positioning

 [Brand] provides [target audience] with [unique value] than any other [your Industry] by [proof points].

-Now you have your brand positioning!
-This will act as an internal statement of strategy to guide your external implementation.
-Ensure you share this with all your staff.
+Use this statement as a springboard to guide your implementation.
+This new brand positioning should act as an internal statement of strategy.
+Ensure you share this with all your staff and associates.
 It will help to motivate them, provide direction, ensure you are all aligned and talking about your business in the same way.